shaunvaidyan/fantasymvp/README.md

-# fantasymvp
+# FantasyMVP
-Fantasy Football Season in Review Generator
+Fantasy Football Season in Review

 View Insights into your team's performance over the course of the NFL season!

 [Sleeper API Documentation](https://docs.sleeper.app)

-To Do:
-NodeJS backend for requesting and storing data

-Frontend for showing views of data arranged in tables
+Once you login to FantasyMVP, it shows you insights about the players on your selected roster in your Sleeper.app League.
+You can view their avatars and see the points they scored over the course of the 2021 season.

+## Technologies:
+### Backend
+NodeJS
+Express.js
+MySQL
+### Frontend
+Javascript
+HTML
+CSS